sisl/ExpFamilyPCA.jl/paper.md

 The limited adoption of EPCA likely stems from a lack of available tools, with the only existing package supporting just a single distribution [@epca-MATLAB].
 This is surprising given that other Bregman-based optimization techniques have been successful in fields such as mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering].
 These successes suggest that EPCA has untapped potential in signal processing and machine learning.

-The primary reason no general EPCA library exists may be the difficulty of implementation in most programming languages.
-In Python and C, for example, symbolic differentiation and optimization libraries are not typically interoperable.
+The primary reason no general EPCA library exists is likely engineering difficulty.
+In popular languages like Python and C, fast symbolic differentiation and optimization libraries are not generally interoperable.
 Julia, by contrast, uses multiple dispatch which facilitates high levels of generic code reuse [@dispatch].
 Multiple dispatch allows `ExpFamilyPCA.jl` to integrate fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without requiring costly API conversions.
 As a result, `ExpFamilyPCA.jl` delivers speed, stability, and flexibility, with built-in support for most common distributions (§ [Supported Distributions](#supported-distributions)) and flexible constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).

 # Problem Formulation